ArthurMoore85/pi_romulus/README.md

 [![Build Status](https://travis-ci.org/ArthurMoore85/pi_romulus.svg?branch=master)](https://travis-ci.org/ArthurMoore85/pi_romulus)

 **NOTE

+DUE TO THE DECISION BY EMUPARADISE TO NO LONGER HOST ROMS, I REGRET TO INFORM THAT CURRENTLY PI ROMULUS NO LONGER WORKS.
+I AM CURRENTLY LOOKING TO FIXING THIS ISSUE.

 Development of Pi Romulus is done [at GitLab](https://gitlab.com/arthurmoore85/pi_romulus).**

 **This repository will be kept up to date with releases from Pi Romulus, but only with releases and not during active development.
 For development versions, please visit the Gitlab page.**